 MeritKapital Ltd (MeritKapital) is a Cyprus based, CySEC licensed investment firm (#77/06) with an FCA licensed company in London.
 MeritKapital has a predominantly fixed income focus, specifically within the emerging market Eurobond sphere.
 It has established a network of buy side clients amongst the emerging market jurisdictions it has a niche, but also within the western capital markets to capitalize on players that drive respective flows.

 The firm recorded a number of notable developments that have placed it on the global industry map and had simultaneously led to solid and progressive growth.
 Following Troika’s bailout of the Cyprus banking industry MeritKapital had become the largest trader of distressed bailed in Bank of Cyprus deposits and established significant relationships with US buy side funds to facilitate such trades.

 In 2015, MeritKapital acted as a co-underwriter of an indirect subsidiary of the Kazakh sovereign wealth fund to mark the first Eurobond to be denominated in Kazakh tenge and to be settle-able on euroclear and clearstream plaftorms Moreover, MeritKapital’s asset management business withstood the subprime and euro-debt crisis through a predominantly fixed income strategy that aims for capital preservation and steady returns.

 Persella has an MBA and an MS in Financial Engineering from Columbia University and a BS in Mathematics and Statistics from Bristol University.
 She spent three years as a risk manager for Morgan Stanley’s institutional equity derivatives desk in New York.
 In 2007, Persella set up Meritkapital, an FCA and CySEC licensed investment firm with an initial focus on asset management and investment advice.
 Since, she has progressively grown the firm’s product offerings to include proprietary trading, brokerage, custody and the underwriting business and has worked towards building the firm’s global presence.
-Persella has developed the firm’s niche in the Eurobond fixed income space, particularly in the emerging markets where these include Russia and the CIS.
+Persella has developed the firm’s niche in the Eurobond fixed income space, particularly in the emerging markets.
 Her strong relationships with large buy side funds are testament to the positioning of Meritkapital in its field of expertise.